xsynnn/skins/skins.md

 [Beatmap used for screenshots](https://osu.ppy.sh/b/845391) - Thumbs up to eLy for this amazing map!

 **There are known-download compatibility issue with Mozilla Firefox for the .osk extension.**
-**So in order to download the .osk files, you will have to open them up and hit Ctrl+S and save them and then open them afterwards normally!**
+**So in order to download the .osk files, you will have to open them up and hit Ctrl+S and save them and then open them normally afterwards!**

 # [shigeskin](http://puu.sh/m7hql/4bde743ac5.osk)
 ![](http://puu.sh/m7hs4/b377edc8e8.jpg)